anubhav13103738/MongoDB-notification-system/README.md

 3. Sms
 Sms is not working because I have used twilio module for the same and twilio doesn’t allow sending sms to unverified numbers for free users but the code is commented and is working for the same.

-The above message came up when I used the sms code.
-It isn’t working for free users so I have it in comments but will work if some subscription is purchased or number is verified.

 Approach:
 First thing that came to my mind after reading the problem statement was to create a mongodb database with collection of characters and a little details about them and collection of subscriber which will store mail id, subscribed characters and phone numbers.
 Characters collection will store name, actor and description.
 And I made this on mlabs.com so it can be accessed from anywhere.